| The Council of European Union, Having regard to the Treaty

 1. Member States shall ensure that investigations into, or

-dependent on a reportor accusation made by a person subjected to the
+not dependent on a reportor accusation made by a person

 criminal proceedings (9), each Member State shall, if necessary,